 Katy lives in Anchorage and enjoys hiking, skiing, reading memoirs, and avidly following the Iditarod.

-Tonja practices estate planning and business law in Anchorage.
+Tonja practices estate planning and business law at the firm of Woelber & Cole in Anchorage.
 She has served three times as Chair or Co-Chair of the Estate Planning and Probate Section of the Alaska Bar Association, and is a member and past President of the Anchorage Estate Planning Council.
 Tonja graduated from Harvard University in 1977 and from Northeastern University School of Law in 1980.

 Over the past twenty-six years Tonja has helped individuals and families plan for their futures in a confidential and supportive atmosphere.
 In addition to drafting wills and trusts, she practices in the areas of protective proceedings (guardianships and conservatorships), probate and trust administration, business law, secured transactions, and real estate.